The Early Landowners of Northeast Tennessee Project

 These first settlers in the Watauga area usually followed the same steps in obtaining land.
 First, they obtained and entry, then a warrant to do a survey.
 Next, a patent was issued and finally, a land grant was given by the governor and it was recorded.

 The first deed written in what is now Tennessee was issued to Joshua Houghton by Charles Robertson, trustee of the Watauga Association.
 The patent located in what is now Carter County was recorded on page 4 of Deed Book A and contained 640 acres.
 The next entry on page 5 is also for Houghton and contains 587 acres.
-Joshua Houghton’s property and the property of his father, Thomas will be the first in this series.
+Joshua Houghton’s property and the property of his son, Thomas will be the first in this series.

 Joshua Houghton and Thomas Houghton